-As cryptocurrencies, particulalry Bitcoin, continue to gain popularity, a number of banks allow account holders to deposit, withdraw, save, send and trade in digital currencies alongside traditional ones.
-In this article, we will look at 8 virtual banks that offer crypto services to their customers.
+As cryptocurrencies, particularly Bitcoin, continue to gain popularity, a number of banks allow account holders to deposit, withdraw, save, send and trade in digital currencies alongside traditional ones.
+In this article, we will look at 8 virtual banks and that offer crypto-banking services to their customers.

 - Cryptocurrency transactions are verified and recorded in a public ledger called a blockchain.

 - Cryptocurrencies such as Bitcoin and Ethereum are created as a reward for a process known as mining while others such as Ripple and Stellar are non-mined cryptos.